 In a child, the surgery to repair a hydrocele is similar to the repair of an inguinal hernia.
-If the child is fit, I advise a laparoscopic procedure to visualize both inguinal openings.
+If the child is fit, I advise a laparoscopy to visualize both inguinal openings.
 There is up to 50% of patients who have a concurrent patent opening and tract on the other side of the tummy(2).
 When there is a patent opening on the other side of the tummy, it evolves into a hernia in 5 to 20% of patients in the future(3).
-I recommend a repair of the other side to prevent undergoing a second anaesthesia in future.
+I discuss with the parents the nature, benefits and risks of the procedure.
+The parents and patient decide whether they want a repair of the other side to prevent undergoing a second anaesthesia in future.

 A laparoscopic repair can be performed if there are bilateral hydroceles.
 Under general and local anaesthesia, the incision is made within the umbilicus to insert the laparoscopic instruments.
 The opening(s) in the groin is then repaired.
 The instruments are removed and the wounds are closed with absorbable stitches.
 If there are reasons against a laparoscopic hydrocele repair, I perform the operation via an open technique.